 Since we know that Disney will be taping the ground inside the attraction queues to keep a minimum distance between guests, some attractions might not need the virtual queue if the queues don’t fill up.

-Figuring out which rides will get the virtual queue is anyone’s guess at this time, but it should at least start with the most popular rides in the parks that are known to have long wait times.
+Figuring out which rides will get the virtual queue is anyone’s guess at this time, but it should start with the most popular rides in the parks that are known to have long wait times.

 Here are the rides we think will most likely use boarding passes in the near future: